‘Pokemon Go’s’ New Themed Pokestops Backfire Horribly As Niantic Is Accused Of False Activism

 Even if any of that had been the case, notes The Next Web, the World Economic Forum is a very bad place for Niantic to choose to set up charity Pokestops in Pokemon Go.

-“Most people who attend Davos are old, curmudgeonely statesmen and entrepreneurs,” the coverage notes.
+“Most people who attend Davos are old, curmudgeonly statesmen and entrepreneurs,” the coverage notes.
 “Hardly the target audience for Pokemon Go.”

 The general consensus online is that Niantic’s decision to set up “themed Pokestops” for Pokemon Go at the forum was an absolutely terrible effort to raise awareness of global issues.
 In fact, many social media users think that the move was not a sincere effort to raise awareness at all, but just a cheap gimmick that leveraged the serious “Global Goals for Sustainable Development” in order to gain additional press coverage for Pokemon Go.
 Said users are not being shy about expressing their distaste for the crocodile tears maneuver.